Native Hierarchical and Compositional Representations with Subspace Embeddings: Experiments

 \subsection{WordNet Reconstruction}

-In \textsc{WordNet}'s reconstruction task, all edges from the full transitive closure $\mathrm{TC}(\mathcal{G})$ of the noun and verb hypernymy hierarchies are used for training and testing.
-The goal is to assess the capacity of the representations to capture known hierarchical relations by providing only pairwise relations.
+We first assess the capacity of our representations to encode known hierarchical relations.
+In \textsc{WordNet}'s reconstruction task, all edges from the full transitive closure of the noun and verb hypernymy hierarchies are used for training and testing.

-\paragraph{Training details.} We parameterize each node's subspace with a matrix $\bv{X}_i\in\mathbb{R}^{128\times 128}$, initialized with entries from a zero-mean Gaussian distribution with standard deviation $0.0001$.
-The regularizer $\bv{\Lambda}$ was set to $\lambda\cdot\bv{I}$, with $\lambda=0.2$.
-For each training edge $(u,v)$, we sample 19 nodes $v' \neq u$ such that neither $(u,v')$ nor $(v',u)$ are in the train split and optimized InfoNCE using Adam \cite{kingma2017adammethodstochasticoptimization}, with a batch-size of 128 and learning rate of $0.0005$.

-\paragraph{Evaluation Metrics.} We compute the similarity (overlap) $\mathrm{Tr}(\tilde{\bv{P}}_u\tilde{\bv{P}}_v)$ of each edge $(u,v)$ in the full transitive closure and rank it among the those of all node pairs that are not connected in the transitive closure $\{\mathrm{Tr}(\tilde{\bv{P}}_u\tilde{\bv{P}}_{v'}) : (u,v')\not\in\mathrm{TC}(\mathcal{G})\}$.
-Given these rankings, we report the mean rank (MR) and the mean average precision (mAP).
-To further illustrate how our method captures the hierarchical structure of the dataset, we report the absolute value of Spearman rank-order correlation ($\rho$) between the ground-truth ranks of each node in the taxonomy, as defined in \cite{nickel2017poincare}, and the effective subspace dimension $\mathrm{Tr}(\tilde{\bv{P}})$.

-\paragraph{Reconstruction Results.} As shown in Table \ref{tab:wordnet_reconstruction}, our subspace representations $\mathrm{PG}(\mathbb{R}^{128})$ significantly outperform both Hyperbolic, $\mathcal{P}^{10}$ and $\mathcal{H}^{10}$, and Euclidean embeddings $\mathbb{R}^{128}$.
-Notably, we achieve near-perfect reconstruction in the shallower verb hierarchy.
-The superior performance of our approach stems from its inherent geometric alignment with the underlying taxonomies.
-Unlike fixed-dimension point-based Euclidean or hyperbolic embeddings, which rely on pairwise distances, our model encodes the hierarchy geometrically through subspace inclusion.
-This allows for a much more faithful reconstruction, as evidenced by the higher rank-correlation ($\rho$) between the learned subspace dimensionality and the ground-truth taxonomic rank.

-Further empirical evidence is provided in Fig. \ref{fig:dim_x_deg}, which illustrates how the dimension of our \textsc{WordNet} noun subspaces varies with semantic generality, as measured by the number of descendants.
-The overlaid hypernymy chain from \textit{homo sapiens} to the root \textit{entity} clearly shows the subspace dimension increasing monotonically with conceptual breadth.
-Abstract concepts are represented by higher-rank subspaces, while specific terms like \textit{homo sapiens} require fewer dimensions.
-Thus, while our model operates within $\mathbb{R}^{128}$, the mean effective dimension across all noun subspaces is approximately 20.
-This showcases the adaptability of our representations, which can dynamically allocate representational complexity based on conceptual specificity.